shaliulab/idtrackerai/docs/source/quickstart.rst

    :alt: welcome tab

-After opening the idtracker.ai user interface, browse to the folder containing the video you want to track (use the bar with the symbol "../" to go up in your folders.
+After opening the idtracker.ai user interface, browse to the folder containing the video you want to track (if needed, use the bar with the symbol "../" to go up in your folders).
 In case the video is split in segments, the software will concatenate them if each segment is named according to the following convention: